ethereum/EIPs/EIPS/eip-1.md

 * **Last Call** -- This EIP will listed prominently on the https://eips.ethereum.org/ website (subscribe via RSS at [last-call.xml](/last-call.xml)).
   * :x: -- A Last Call which results in material changes or substantial unaddressed technical complaints will cause the EIP to revert to Draft.
   * :arrow_right: Accepted (Core EIPs only) -- A successful Last Call without material changes or unaddressed technical complaints will become Accepted.
-  * :arrow_right: Final (Not core EIPs) -- A successful Last Call without material changes or unaddressed technical complaints will become Final.
+  * :arrow_right: Final (Non-Core EIPs) -- A successful Last Call without material changes or unaddressed technical complaints will become Final.
-* **Accepted (Core EIPs only)** -- This EIP is in the hands of the Ethereum client developers.
+* **Accepted (Core EIPs only)** -- This status signals that material changes are unlikely and Ethereum client developers should consider this EIP for inclusion.
 Their process for deciding whether to encode it into their clients as part of a hard fork is not part of the EIP process.
+  * :arrow_right: Draft -- The Core Devs can decide to move this EIP back to the Draft status at their discretion.
+E.g. a major, but correctable, flaw was found in the EIP.
+  * :arrow_right: Rejected -- The Core Devs can decide to mark this EIP as Rejected at their discretion.
+E.g. a major, but uncorrectable, flaw was found in the EIP.
   * :arrow_right: Final -- Standards Track Core EIPs must be implemented in at least three viable Ethereum clients before it can be considered Final.
 When the implementation is complete and adopted by the community, the status will be changed to “Final”.
 * **Final** -- This EIP represents the current state-of-the-art.
 A Final EIP should only be updated to correct errata.

 Other exceptional statuses include:

+* **Active** -- Some Informational and Process EIPs may also have a status of “Active” if they are never meant to be completed.
+E.g. EIP 1 (this EIP).
 * **Abandoned** -- This EIP is no longer pursued by the original authors or it may not be a (technically) preferred option anymore.
   * :arrow_right: Draft -- Authors or new champions wishing to pursue this EIP can ask for changing it to Draft status.
 * **Rejected** -- An EIP that is fundamentally broken or a Core EIP that was rejected by the Core Devs and will not be implemented.
 An EIP cannot move on from this state.
-* **Active** -- This is similar to Final, but denotes an EIP which may be updated without changing its EIP number.
-An EIP cannot move on from this state.
-* **Superseded** -- An EIP which was previously final but is no longer considered state-of-the-art.
+* **Superseded** -- An EIP which was previously Final but is no longer considered state-of-the-art.
 Another EIP will be in Final status and reference the Superseded EIP.
 An EIP cannot move on from this state.

 ## What belongs in a successful EIP?